 14 jul.
 10 por el miembro: justbreathe

 I have a numbness that comes and goes on left hip and went to doctor to see what he thought.
 He indicated it was a nerve issue and said there was nothing much that could be done about it unless it gets so annoying that I am willing to get invasive and have the nerve deadened.
 He said he has lived with a partially numb leg for 20 years.
+I was hoping that my weight loss would help the wituation but 35 lbs later and it has not.

 14 jul.
 10 por el miembro: militaryman